 They say that in times of crisis people show their true character.
 Anyone can be cooperative, patient, and understanding when things are going well and life is good.
 But it is the noble man or woman who can behave with grace and compassion and even kindness when times are very, very bad.
-For many people in Northern Japan right now, the times could not be worse.
-And yet, at least to the outside observer, the manner in which the Japanese people conducted themselves in the aftermath of this calamity has been remarkable.
+For many people in Northern Japan in 2011, times could not have been worse.
+And yet, at least to the outside observer, the manner in which the Japanese people conducted themselves in the aftermath of the calamity seemed remarkable.
 (NHK image: people receive bread at one the thousands of evacuation centers)

 Foreign reporters are amazed

-Because of the crisis in Japan we have been inundated with news crews from around the world.
-Without exception the foreign news reporters have been impressed with the amazing resilience of the Japanese people.
-CNN's Anderson Cooper last Monday went on and on about how impressed he's been at the cooperative nature of the Japanese in the disaster zones.
+In the aftermath of the 2011 earthquake and devastating tsunami in northern Japan, we were inundated with news crews from around the world.
+Without exception, the foreign news reporters were impressed with the amazing resilience of the Japanese people.
+CNN's Anderson Cooper went on and on about how impressed he was at the cooperative nature of the Japanese in the disaster zones.
 He described how he saw people who had waited hours in long lines for water suddenly be told that the distribution center had just run out of supplies.
 He expected to hear complaining or worse (imagine how this may play out in your own country), but was shocked to see that no one complained, no one became angry or made an incident.
 Seemingly every media outlet abroad commented on this remarkable aspect of Japanese society.
-This article from the Daily Telegraph in Australia (Resilience in the face of catastrophe) touches on many of the themes:
+In an article from the Daily Telegraph in Australia (Resilience in the face of catastrophe) touched on many of the themes:

 "...the country shows only co-operation between people, generosity, order, industriousness and civilised behavior.
 No looting, no whining.
 Very little panic, if any, and no demands for some mythical 'them' to fix it."